iwatkot/maps4fs/README.md

 - Fields padding - this value (in meters) will be applied to each field, making it smaller.
 It's useful when the fields are too close to each other and you want to make them smaller.
 By default, it's set to 0.

+- Texture dissolving - if enabled, the values from one layer will be splitted between different layers of texture, making it look more natural.
+By default, it's set to True.
+Can be turned of for faster processing.

 ### Farmlands Advanced settings

 - Farmlands margin - this value (in meters) will be applied to each farmland, making it bigger.
 You can use the value to adjust how much the farmland should be bigger than the actual field.
 By default, it's set to 3.